Alternative titles for this job

 What are the chances of getting a job?

-As a result, arborist appears on Immigration New Zealand's immediate skill shortage list.
+As a result, arborist appears on Immigration New Zealand's regional skill shortage list.
 This means the Government is actively encouraging skilled arborists from overseas to work in New Zealand.

 Types of employers varied

 - arborist companies

 - Chapman, M, 'Partnership Key to Address Labour Shortages', 13 April 2018, (www.hortnz.co.nz).